 OS X implementation

-There is not even a hint of any linearity in the rendering either, thickness is all over the place even within a single glyph, with different strokes “sticking” together because of the lack of pixels:
+There is not even a hint of any consistency in the rendering either, thickness is all over the place even within a single glyph, with different strokes “sticking” together because of the lack of pixels:

 This distracts your subconsciousness and wastes attention on just recognizing glyphs and their edges, resulting in massive eye strain.
 Don’t believe me?
 Do a controlled reading speed experiment against Windows.